History of Terradise Nature Center

 Terradise is a word coined by Ray Romine to express finding “heaven on earth” in the 18 acres that he and his wife Trella purchased from Marie Thomas in 1952.
 It had been a gift from Marie’s husband, Dr. Frank Thomas, who purchased it from Dr. Frederick Stengel in 1941.
 It was an odd-shaped piece of land that had never been developed and contained virgin trees and an abundance of wildflowers.

-On her passing in February of 2013, her son David Haldeman continued the tradition of welcoming guests to tour the property at the annual Open Garden.
+On her passing in February of 2013, Trella’s son David Haldeman continued the tradition of welcoming guests to tour the property at the annual Open Garden.
 Further, David converted his childhood home into a non-profit organization with the purpose of “education, research and conserving Ohio’s natural heritage and resources” in 2018.